rakyesh666/delta-demo/README.md

 # delta-demo
-this a demo class and experiment
+this a demo class and experiment.